jobiols/odoo-etl/etl/README.rst

 - **Target Records** is a read only field counting the number of records at the destination/target database in relation to the selected target model.
 Number of non-active records will not be counted.

-- **target_id_prefix** field will only appear when the Target ID Type field is set to Builded ID allowing the customization of the records XML id instead of using the default export external ID.
+- **target_id_prefix** this field will only appear when the Target ID Type field is set to Builded ID allowing the customization of the records XML id instead of using the default export external ID.

-The *Action* fields are usually set correctly by the automatic Match and Order action.
+The *Action* fields are usually set correctly by the automatic Match and Order operation.
 Beside configuring the fields, it’s very important to set the action’s state which can be changed to the following possible states:

 - **Enabled** should be set to an action that will be included in the migration